jkinkeadshopkeep/react-sandbox/README.md

 * Wrap form inside a content container.
 * Fix main and content background colors.
 * Make sure content container does not exceed 960px wide and is centered on desktop.
-* Form buttons need to be side by side.
+* Index buttons need to be side by side.
 * Need some SVG's for display in inputs.
 * Add highlighting on active form input.